fahaddahmed/Portfolio/README.md

 5. Open localhost to view it in the browser.

 ## Deployment
-This site is deployed using GitHub Pages.
-You can visit the live site at https://fahaddahmed.github.io/PersonalPortfolio/.
+This site is deployed using Netlify.
+You can visit the live site at https://fahad-ahmed.netlify.app/.

 ## Acknowledgements
 Icons provided by Remix Icon